Livia-1212/lawglance/Readme.md

 > 🛡️ **Mission:** “Justice should be accessible to everyone.
 LawGlance ensures that no one is left behind when it comes to legal knowledge.”

+---

+## 🌏 What’s New: Chinese Law Support 🇨🇳

+We now support **Chinese law** alongside Indian legal documents.
+Users can:
+- Ask legal questions in **Mandarin Chinese or English**.
+- Retrieve answers based on **embedded Chinese legal documents**, such as civil and administrative codes.
+- Explore cross-jurisdictional perspectives in a multilingual setting.

 This project is developed with support from mentors and experts at [Data Science Academy](https://datascience.one/) and [Curvelogics](https://www.curvelogics.com/). 💼

 ---